Down’s Syndrome Live in Care for Elderly and Younger People in the South West

 Down’s Syndrome Live in Care Support Planning

 Our support plan for anyone with Down’s syndrome is tailor-made for each and every individual.
 The process of understanding the person, their strengths and weaknesses, may take time; and this means that we have to be patient, to listen carefully and ask questions in different ways to gain a full picture.
+We promote Down’s Syndrome Independent Living, with assistance from our care support.

 We are continually researching developments in this condition and we are keen to see what facilities and support are available for learning and recreation.
 Increased life expectancy in individuals with Down’s syndrome puts them at risk as they age for developing mental health issues, such as depression.
 Death of parents, lack of continuity of care, and medical issues often contribute to such changes in mental health.